cs-econ-blockchain/resources/relevant_past_publications/Readme.md

-9. “Decentralized Finance: Cryptocurrency and Blockchain on the Internet Computer”, Duke CS + (https://www.cs.duke.edu/undergrad/summer_research_2021), Duke University, Summer 2021 (Luyao Zhang and Fan Zhang are among the faculty leaders)
+9. “Decentralized Finance: Cryptocurrency and Blockchain on the Internet Computer”, [Duke CS +](https://www.cs.duke.edu/undergrad/summer_research_2021), Duke University, Summer 2021 (Luyao Zhang and Fan Zhang are among the faculty leaders)

    - Undergraduate students: Dylan Paul, Majoring in Computer Science; Malika Rawal majoring in Economics with a concentration in Finance and minoring in Computer Science, Oum Lahade majoring in Electrical & Computer Engineering and minoring in Mathematics; Rhys Banerjee majoring in Computer Science with a concentration in AI and Machine Learning and minoring in Math, Duke University